zuzanapiarova/IU-mobile-app/README.md

 ## Tests

 Test are available for the frontend components and files making calls to the backend, and the backend server endpoints.
+They are included in the workflow file so it is ensured the resulting executable is tested.
+They can also be called manually by:

 #### Frontend tests